> Tony Rose > Songs > Following the Old Oss

 Tony Rose recorded Following the Old Oss for his 1999 CD Bare Bones.

 Cupola sang Following the Old Oss in 2015 on their CD Roam.
-They commented in their liner notes:
+They noted:

 Welcome in the Summer with the glorious Padstow May Song, written to celebrate the strange and amazing happenings of the Cornish seaside village on 1st May each year.
 It resonates with us as it exemplifies the passion people demonstrate in celebrating their heritage with pride.